jetperch/jls/README.md

 support annotations with the ANNOTATION track.
 The JLS file format supports VSR signals that only use the ANNOTATION track and not the VSR track.
-Such signals are commonly used to store UART data where each line contains a UTC timestamp.
+Such signals are commonly used to store UART text data where each line contains a UTC timestamp.

 Signals support DATA chunks and SUMMARY chunks.
 The DATA chunks store the actual sample data.
 The SUMMARY chunks store the reduced statistics, where each statistic entry represents multiple samples.
 This file format stores the mean, min, max, and standard deviation.
-The previous JLS file format stored variance, but variance requires twice the bit size (squared) compared to standard deviation, at least for integer types.
+Although standard deviation requires the writer to compute the square root, standard deviation keeps the same units and bit depth requirements as the other fields.
+Variance requires twice the bit size for integer types since it is squared.

 Before each SUMMARY chunk, the JLS file will contain the INDEX chunk which contains the starting time and offset for each chunk that contributed to the summary.
-This SUMMARY chunk enables fast O(log n) navigation of the file..
+This SUMMARY chunk enables fast O(log n) navigation of the file.

 The JLS file format design supports SUMMARY of SUMMARY.
-It supports the DATA and up to 15 layers of SUMMARIES.  sample_id is given as a 64-bit integer, which allows each summary to include only 20 samples and still support the full 64-bit integer space.
+It supports the DATA and up to 15 layers of SUMMARIES.  sample_id is given as a 64-bit integer, which allows each summary to include only 20 samples and still support the full 64-bit integer sample_id space.
 In practice, the first level summary increases a single value to 4 values, so summary steps are usually 50 or more.

-Many applications, including the Joulescope UI, prioritize visualizing the waveform quickly upon open.
+Many applications, including the Joulescope UI, prioritize read performance, especially visualizing the waveform quickly following open, over write performance.
 Waiting to scan through a 1 TB file is not a valid option.
-The reader opens the file and scans the signal for the highest summary of summaries.
-It can very quickly display this data, and then start to retrieve more detailed information as requested.
+The reader opens the file and scans for sources and signals.
+The application can then quickly load the highest summary of summaries for every signal of interest.
+The application can very quickly display this data, and then start to retrieve more detailed information as requested.

 ## Example file structure